indimail/indimail-virtualdomains/.github/README-indimail.md

 This feature becomes useful when setting domain specific delivery rate controls as mentioned in the chapter [Controlling Delivery Rates](#controlling-delivery-rates)

-# Setting up QMQP services
+# indimail-mini / qmta Installation

+indimail-mta installation have multiple daemons qmail-daemon/qmail-start, qmail-send, qmail-lspawn, qmail-rspawn and qmail-clean. indimail-mta installation is meant for servers that can withsand high loads resulting from high inbound/outbound mail traffic.
+For small servers which have minimal or sporadic traffic, you do not want the full indimail-mta installation.
+In such cases you can either install indimail-mini or qmta

+## Using QMQP protocol provided by qmail-qmqpc / qmail-qmqpd

+QMQP provides a centralized mail queue within a cluster of hosts.
+QMQP clients do not require local queue for queueing messages.
 QMQP is faster than SMTP.
 You can use QMQP to send mails from your relay servers to a server running QMQP service.
 The QMQP service can deliver mails to your local mailboxes or/and relay mails to the outside world.

-## Client Setup

-QMQP provides a centralized mail queue within a cluster of hosts.
-QMQP clients do not require local queue for queueing messages.

-For a minimal QMQP client installation, you need to have the following

-* forward, qmail-inject, rmail, sendmail, predate, datemail, mailsubj, qmail-showctl, qmaildirmake, maildir2mbox, maildirwatch in /usr/bin;
-* shared libs libsrs2-1.0\* from /usr/lib64
-* a symbolic link to qmail-qmqpc from /usr/sbin/qmail-queue;
-* symbolic links to /usr/bin/sendmail from /usr/sbin/sendmail and /usr/lib/sendmail;
-* a list of IP addresses of QMQP servers, one per line, in /etc/indimail/control/qmqpservers;
-* a copy of /etc/indimail/control/me, /etc/indimail/control/defaultdomain, and /etc/indimail/control/plusdomain from your central server, so that qmail-inject uses appropriate host names in outgoing mail; and
-* this host's name in /etc/indimail/control/idhost, so that qmail-inject generates Message-ID without any risk of collision.

-Everything can be shared across hosts except for /etc/indimail/control/idhost.

-Remember that users won't be able to send mail if all the QMQP servers are down.
-Most sites have two or three independent QMQP servers.

-Note that users can still use all the <b>qmail-inject</b> environment variables to control the appearance of their outgoing messages.
-This will include environment variables in $HOME/.defaultqueue directory.

-If you want to setup a SMTP service, it might be easier to install the entire indimail-mta package and remove the services qmail-send.25.
-You can use svctool to remove the service e.g.

-`$ sudo /usr/sbin/svctool --rmsvc qmail-send.25`

-In case the mails generated by the client is to be relayed to the outside world, you should set the SMTP service and have /usr/sbin/sendmail, /usr/lib/sendmail linked to /usr/bin/sendmail.
-This is to ensure that tasks like virus scanning, dk, dkim signing happen at the client end.
-You can also choose not to have these tasks done at the client end, but rather have it carried out by the QMQP service.

-## QMQP Service
+To use QMQP, you need a client that uses QMQP protocol and a server that provides the QMQP service. <b>qmail-qmqpc</b> which uses [QMQP](https://cr.yp.to/proto/qmqp.html) protocol, is a QMQP client. <b>qmail-qmqpd</b> is a server that provides a central hub offering the QMQP service.
+You can transfer both local and remote mails through the central hub.
+The central hub can also be a collection ofmultiple servers to aid performance.
+The QMQP protocol doesn't require clients to have a local queue.
+Many of my friends run web servers which need to send out emails using QMQP.
+If you already have an installation of indimail-mta on your network, you can quickly setup a indimail-mini installation on your web server, without impacting the performance of your web server, by using QMQP.
+QMQP service is provided by enabling qmail-qmqpd service on a server having indimail-mta installed.
+All other servers (including your webservers) can have a indimail-mini installation to use qmail-qmqpc to push emails to the central hub.
+The process for setting up QMQP service is outlined in the next chapter.

+If you use a source installation, you can copy few binaries manually and run few commands manually, to have a indimail-mini installation.
+There is also a RPM package indimail-mini which does both installation and setup.
+An indimail-mini installation comes up with a bare minimum list of programs to enable you to send out mails.

+### How do I set up a QMQP service?

-IndiMail runs a QMQP service which handles incoming QMQP connections on port 628 using tcpserver.
-It uses multilog to store log messages under /var/log/svc/qmqpd.628
+You need to have at least one host on your network offering QMQP service to your clients. indimail-mta runs a QMQP service which handles incoming QMQP connections on port 628 using tcpserver.
+It uses multilog to store log messages under /var/log/svc/qmqpd.628.
+The QMQP service is actually provided by <b>qmail-qmqpd</b>

-If you have installed IndiMail using the RPM, QMQP service is installed by default.
+If you have installed indimail-mta using the RPM, QMQP service is installed by default.
 However, you need to enable it.

 ```
 $ sudo /bin/bash